abpframework/abp/docs/en/Blog-Posts/2024-04-04 v8_1_Release_Stable/POST.md

 ### New ABP Community Posts

-There are exciting articles contributed by the ABP community, as always.
+As always, exciting articles have been contributed by the ABP community.
 I will highlight some of them here:

 * [Adding a Module to an ABP project made simple](https://community.abp.io/posts/adding-a-module-to-an-abp-project-made-simple-a8zw0j2m) by [Bart Van Hoey](https://twitter.com/@bartvanhoey)
 * [Getting started with Abp Vue UI](https://community.abp.io/posts/getting-started-with-abp-vue-ui-4vfiv5io) by [Sajankumar Vijayan](https://community.abp.io/members/Sajan)